 PHS COURSE SELECTION

-Student course lists are distributed at the end of the school year.
-The list indicates the names of the courses each student is scheduled to take the following school year.
+Student course lists will be distributed at the end of the school year.
+The list indicates the names of the courses each student will be scheduled to take during the 2023-2024 school year.
 It will not include the teacher's name or period number.
-Students and families are strongly encouraged to review this list prior to departing for the school year and contact their guidance counselor if there are any issues.
-Guidance counselors will be available five days after the end of the school year and will have open office hours from 8 a.m. to 2 p.m. from June 23 to June 29.
+Students and families are strongly encouraged to review this list prior to departing for the school year and contact their high school guidance counselor if there are any issues.
+Guidance counselors will be available five days after the end of the school year and will have open office hours from 8 a.m. to 2 p.m.
 Students and parents are also encouraged to view the handbook to fully understand the challenges with changing classes in the fall and the process used to do so.
-That is why it is so important to meet in the spring prior to the summer.
+Which explains why it is so important to meet in the spring prior to the summer.

 - 4 Years of English (16 Credits)

 - 4 Years of Mathematics (16 Credits)

 - 3 Years of Science (including Biology & Chemistry) (12 Credits)

 - 3 Years of History (World History II, US History I & US History II) (12 Credits)